-A lot of families often ask “how to survive traveling with a toddler“?
+Many families often ask, “how to survive traveling with a toddler“?
 As the mom of a 1-year-old son and a 4-year-old daughter, I have quite a bit of experience flying, driving, and traveling with toddlers.
-I met my husband while living and teaching in India and we have since returned to my home in Australia.
+I met my husband while living and teaching in India, and we have since returned to my home in Australia.
 In addition, we regularly travel to India to visit his parents, as well as Thailand, Vietnam, Malaysia, etc. But I know not everyone may be as willing to take a longer trip with younger children.
 To help you enjoy traveling with your toddler in tow, here are some tips for traveling with a toddler we’ve gained from our experiences!

 Try to put yourself in your children’s position.
 A new place can be overwhelming, exciting, and intimidating – all at the same time.
 Your child’s behavior may not be the best when you arrive at a new destination.
-This can be due to a variety of reasons, including the climate being different, having to sleep in a different bed, differences in food, smells, changes in modes of transport, etc. In addition, they may be jet-lagged.
+This can be due to various reasons, including the different climate, having to sleep in a different bed, differences in food and smells, changes in modes of transport, etc. In addition, they may be jet-lagged.
 They may also not be used to having both parents with them all day, every day.
 All of these things are different and may be difficult to understand for a toddler.
 Try to be understanding of their feelings and not get too frustrated with them if they feel overwhelmed or get upset.
 This is normal behavior for a toddler, especially in a new environment.

 If possible, make adjustments if they are not enjoying themselves at a particular time or place.
 For example, if they seem overwhelmed, stop for a snack or drink, or even go back to your accommodation for a rest if they need it.
 Adjusting your own expectations and accommodating their needs, when possible, is an essential tips for traveling with a toddler!

-I highly recommend having multiple snacks available at all times (e.g. banana, apple, raisins, corn thins, rice crackers, etc.).
-I always bring these when I leave the house with kids.
-It is an essential tips for traveling with a toddler to have snacks on hand – trust me!
+I highly recommend having multiple snacks available (e.g., bananas, apples, raisins, corn thins, rice crackers, etc.).
+I always bring these when I leave the house with the kids.
+It is an essential tip for traveling with a toddler to have snacks on hand – trust me!
 I find they enjoy having multiple options, as this gives them some sense of control in a new environment.
 Additionally, they also enjoy being able to go to the diaper bag themselves to choose what they’d like to eat.
 Having snacks that are familiar to them can be really helpful in adjusting to a new place.
 It gives them a sense of home.
 This is one of the most important tips for traveling with a toddler!

 Anything that is similar to home will help your child feel more comfortable.
 One of my tips for traveling with a toddler is to bring their normal drinking bottle or cup with you.
 Having their normal bottle or cup from home will help give them a sense of their regular routine.
 It will also give them something familiar when they want a drink.
 Plus, finicky drinkers are sure to take in more liquids if they have their regular supplies.
 This will help ensure kids are eating well and hydrated while traveling – an important aspect that will also help you enjoy your time traveling together!